-The efficacy of pemetrexed for injection was evaluated in Study JMEI (NCT00004881), a multicenter, randomized (1:1), open-label study conducted in patients with Stage III or IV NSCLC that had recurred or progressed following one prior chemotherapy regimen for advanced disease.
-Patients were randomized to receive pemetrexed for injection 500 mg/m intravenously or docetaxel 75 mg/m as a 1-hour intravenous infusion once every 21 days.
-Patients randomized to pemetrexed for injection also received folic acid and vitamin $B{12}$ .
-The study was designed to show that overall survival with pemetrexed for injection was non-inferior to docetaxel, as the major efficacy outcome measure, and that overall survival was superior for patients randomized to pemetrexed for injection compared to docetaxel, as a secondary outcome measure.
+The efficacy of pemetrexed was evaluated in Study JMEI (NCT00004881), a multicenter, randomized (1:1), open-label study conducted in patients with Stage III or IV NSCLC that had recurred or progressed following one prior chemotherapy regimen for advanced disease.
+Patients were randomized to receive pemetrexed 500 mg/m2 intravenously or docetaxel 75 mg/m2 as a 1-hour intravenous infusion once every 21 days.
+Patients randomized to pemetrexed also received folic acid and vitamin B{12} .
+The study was designed to show that overall survival with pemetrexed was non-inferior to docetaxel, as the major efficacy outcome measure, and that overall survival was superior for patients randomized to pemetrexed compared to docetaxel, as a secondary outcome measure.

-A total of 571 patients were enrolled with 283 patients randomized to pemetrexed for injection and 288 patients randomized to docetaxel.
-The median age was 58 years (range 22 to 87 years); 72% were male; 71% were White, 24% were Asian, 2.8% were Black or African American, 1.8% were Hispanic or Latino, and <2% were other ethnicities; 88% had an ECOG PS of 0 or a treatment effect in patients with NSCLC of squamous histology was also observed Studies JMDB and JMEN [see Clinical Studies (14.1)].

-1. With regard to tumor characteristics, 75% had Stage IV disease; 53% had adenocarcinoma, 30% had squamous histology; 8% large cell; and 9% had other histologic subtypes of NSCLC.
+A total of 571 patients were enrolled with 283 patients randomized to pemetrexed and 288 patients randomized to docetaxel.
+The median age was 58 years (range 22 to 87 years); 72% were male; 71% were White, 24% were Asian, 2.8% were Black or African American, 1.8% were Hispanic or Latino, and <2% were other ethnicities; 88% had an ECOG PS of 0 or 1.
+With regard to tumor characteristics, 75% had Stage IV disease; 53% had adenocarcinoma, 30% had squamous histology; 8% large cell; and 9% had other histologic subtypes of NSCLC.

 The efficacy results in the overall population and in subgroup analyses based on histologic subtype are provided in Tables 16 and 17, respectively.
 Study JMEI did not show an improvement in overall survival in the intent-to-treat population.
-In subgroup analyses, there was no evidence of a treatment effect on survival in patients with squamous NSCLC; the absence of a Hazard ratios are not adjusted for multiplicity or for stratification variables.
+In subgroup analyses, there was no evidence of a treatment effect on survival in patients with squamous NSCLC; the absence of a treatment effect in patients with NSCLC of squamous histology was also observed Studies JMDB and JMEN [see Clinical Studies (14.1)].